 Rite of Christian Initiation of Adults

-In the Diocese of Buffalo, the Sacrament of Confirmation is usually celebration in the high school years as completion of the Sacraments of Initiation.
+In the Diocese of Buffalo, the Sacrament of Confirmation is usually celebrated in the high school years as completion of the Sacraments of Initiation.
 Celebration of this sacrament invites the unique charisms of the Holy Spirit to be fully embraced by the candidate.

 Ideally, preparation for this sacrament follows at least two years of high school religious education either in the parish program or Catholic high school.